RIVACON/RiVaPy/docs/source/developer_guide.rst

     - nontrivial size
     - non-obvious logic

-The docstring of class constructors describe also the principle working of the class and it should the thoroughly documented.
+The docstring of class constructors describe also the principle working of the class and it should be thoroughly documented.
 As a sample docstring, we provide a template by the documentation of the

 .. autoclass:: rivapy.tools.example_docstring.DocStringExample
    :members: